 The problem of the study

 The issue of the educational films and their relationship to academic achievement has a paramount importance in the educational process, especially for pupils in the basic levels.
 They are important for students since they alleviate the complexity of the environment.
 The films organize and classify a large number of events, things and phenomena that constitute the main scientific principles and concepts.
 They help to understand the problems that people face in their daily life situations.
 The basic school stage is one of the most important and most suitable stages for reinforcing the scientific concepts.
 Most scientific concepts at this stage are abstract and hard to understand.
-Most students learn the tangible concepts better.
+Most students learn the tangible concepts better. reference

 There is a low level of achievement in some subjects.
 Teachers do not often use modern teaching techniques, and they do not keep up with the up-to-date developments in the field of education in line with the curriculum.
 These recent developments in the educational process, such as educational videos, encourage the use of modern methods which increase the level of thinking, motivation and achievement among students.
+Reference

 The problem of the present study has risen because teachers tend to use the traditional methods of teaching and hardly use modern teaching methods.
 There are many TV LCD screens in schools nowadays, but they are scarcely used for screening educational films.
 Likewise, other useful educational programs which increase the learners’ enthusiasm and thus improve their academic achievement due to the elements of suspense and pleasure.